hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 Now, **"AI" art** promises something similar, as we attempt to grapple what it means when algorithms appear to be doing things that we thought were the sole domain of human creativity, and we need to revise our understanding of what an artist does—what wasn't creativity but skill, what it means to make art with these tools, and what is the real essence of human creativity.

+# Is it different this time?

+Extrapolating from all these trends risks overlooking how this time is different.
+But, so far, many of the claims about how it's different seem hyperbolic to me, ungrounded in the reality of how these algorithms actually work (e.g., people who compare "human artists" to "AI artists").

+Moreover, the common trends and the underlying mechanisms line up so well between the current "AI" art and the past examples.
+A machine automates some stages of the process that people thought was essential to what artists did.
+These algorithms are generative art, and people have been making generative art for decades.
+These algorithms automate more of the generative process than before, but they don't automate the high-level decisionmaking and curation key to many kinds of art.

+These technologies will be highly transformative and impactful, but artists won't be obsolete; we'll always need and value human artists, in some form.

+Maybe the word "artist," will start to describe algorithms.
+There are other words, like "[computer](https://en.wikipedia.org/wiki/Computer_(occupation))", that used to refer to people and now refer to machines.
+But even if that happens, people will know the difference, just like we know the difference between a human messenger and Instant Messenger.

 # "Laws": First Draft